lindokuhlecebisa/Lindokuhle-Hlatshwayo-Portfolio/IndulgeWeb/README.md

 ---

 ## ⚖️ License
-This repository is licensed under the **MIT License**.
+This repository is for **personal and academic use only**.
-And please start reading the codes from the Landing page
+Please do not use, copy, or redistribute without permission.

 ---